 6. Soften a structure with delicate string lights

-If you want to give your garden structure a twinkling glow but are wary of how much garden lighting costs, then pergola string lighting ideas are a winning solution.
+If you want to give your garden structure a twinkling glow but are wary of how much garden lighting costs, then string lights might be a winning solution.
 They are much more affordable than built-in designs or elaborate pendants, and wrapped around beams, are straightforward to install.

 For the most reliable option, go for an electricity-powered style, but bear in mind you'll need an outdoor plug.
 Alternatively, you can find string lights with a solar panel which spikes into the ground nearby.